lhalloran/COMPEST/README.md

    1. (optional) Run the .pst file once to calculate the Jacobian with the initial values.
 Then run the utility program `PWTADJ1` to adjust the weights of each obervation group.
 1. **Make it happen:**
    1. Execute the PEST-COMPEST-COMSOL by typing `PEST PCFFILENAME` in the command prompt, where `PCFFILENAME` is the name of the `.pst` "PEST Control File".

+## Examples
+Four examples are presented in their own stand-alone folders.
+The first three are discussed in the main article (Halloran et al., see "References" below) and the fourth is presented in the article's Supplementary Information document.

 ## Useful commands (in Windows cmd):
 To compile COMPEST (run in the project directory):\